taobook/designpattern/preface.md

 Design pattern principles guide the creation and application of design patterns in software development.
 These principles focus on achieving flexibility, maintainability, and scalability in software systems.
 Here are the **key principles** of design patterns:

 ### 1. **Don't Repeat Yourself (DRY)**:
-> **Avoid duplication** of code and logic.
-Every piece of knowledge or functionality should have a single, unambiguous, and authoritative representation in a system.
+- **Principle**:  Avoid duplication of code and logic.
+- **Explanation**: Every piece of knowledge or functionality should have a single, unambiguous, and authoritative representation in a system.
 This reduces redundancy, improves maintainability, and avoids inconsistencies.
->

 ### 2. **Encapsulate What Varies**
 - **Principle**: Identify the aspects of your system that change and separate them from what stays the same.
 - **Explanation**: Design your system in a way that allows parts that are subject to change (like algorithms, data structures, or behaviors) to be modified independently without affecting other parts of the system.